google/applied-machine-learning-intensive/v2/xx_career_development/02_resume_workshop.md

 * Keep bullet points clear, concise, and descriptive: I highly encourage bullet points and concise fragments over full sentences.
 * Consider relevant experiences: Especially if you’re running out of space on your one-page resume, consider leaving off the non-tech-related experience (e.g., worked the front desk at the library, restocked medical supplies at the hospital -- these are important experience, but perhaps not for this role) in favor of the ones that are relevant to the role to which you’re applying.

 If you're early on in your tech career, you may not have technical work experiences, and that's okay!
-Iinternships, student groups, hacks/coding competitions and class projects can be added here under the heading “experiences” instead of “work experiences” until you build up your relevant tech experience throughout your time in college.
+Internships, student groups, hacks/coding competitions and class projects can be added here under the heading “experiences” instead of “work experiences” until you build up your relevant tech experience throughout your time in college.
 -->

 ---